 - Congestive heart failure: The flow of blood is limited due to the heart’s failure to pump blood effectively.

-- Coronary artery disease: The major blood vessels are affected by damage or disease.
+- Coronary artery disease: Here, the major blood vessels are affected by damage or disease.

 - High blood pressure or Hypertension: As the name suggests, the blood flowing through the artery is higher than normal.